kiper220-alt/kiper220-alt.github.io/README.md

 ## About
-This web application is designed to compare versions of packages in different branches of Alt Linux repositories
+This web application is designed to compare versions of packages in different branches of Alt Linux repositories.

 ## Available Scripts
 For run this project locally, you can use